 A little bit of context before getting deep

-The platform contains the 4 main pages such as Monitor, reports, contacts and manage.
-In this case study, the focus will be on redesigning one of their pages.
-We will focus on designing the " Chart Analytics " page.
+Onclusive is a merger of five companies, and as part of this merger, they decided on a single platform to serve as the official one.
+The Onclusive 360 contains the 4 main pages such as Monitor, reports, contacts and manage.
+In this case study, the focus will be on redesigning one of the Monitor sub-pages.
+We will focus on re-designing the " Chart Analytics " page.
+In this case, we’ll focus on the "Chart Analytics" page, which is critical for both clients and users.

 Problem Statement and objectives

+According to previous surveys I have done.
 This page is primarily used by PR agencies.
 Many users struggled with reading and setting up the charts, leading to frustration.
 Additionally, a significant number of users began switching to a competitor's platform, which raised serious concerns for Onclusive.

 This is our the analytics page looked before